 25. Helps Achieve Smoother Skin

-It is super hydrating for dull and dry skin.
+It provides hydration to dull and dry skin.
 Linoleic, oleic, and palmitic fatty acids, which are found in major proportions in prickly pear seed oil, supply the skin with the oils it lacks.

 26. Heals Cuts, Wounds, And Blemishes